Timeline - Explosions, gunfight rock central Jakarta

 1108 - A Reuters eyewitness said three people died and there was a gunfight.
 A national police spokesman said the explosions were suspected to have been carried out by a suicide bomber.

 1113 - The central bank continued a scheduled monetary policy meeting despite the blasts.
-Indonesia's stock index and currency fell after the explosions.
+Indonesia's stock index .JKSE and currency IDR fell after the explosions.

 1118 - Security forces were seen entering the bombed Starbucks cafe in central Jakarta, said an eyewitness.